 Sometimes students share information with us about their demographics, which may help put their application experience into a bit more perspective.

-This student identifies as a White British woman, and they attended a comprehensive school in the UK that doesn’t regularly send pupils to study medicine.
-They received free school meals.
+This student identifies as a Pakistani woman, and they attended a fee-paying school in the UK.

 Admissions Tests: UCAT

 When did you decide to apply to medical school?
 In 2020